TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 39/Job 39.13.md

 ---

-The wings of the ostrich wave proudly; [But] are they the pinions and plumage of love?
+"The wings of the ostrich wave proudly; but are they the feathers and plumage of love?